 A total of 116 chemicals were identified for use in drilling and hydraulic fracturing at shale, tight and deep coal gas operations between 2011 and 2016 (Table 4) (Geological and Bioregional Assessments, 2018).
-(Geological and Bioregional Assessment Program, 2018)(Geological and Bioregional Assessment Program, 2018)(Geological and Bioregional Assessment Program, 2018)(Geological and Bioregional Assessment Program, 2018)(of the 116 chemicals identified, 9 were drilling chemicals, 99 were hydraulic fracturing chemicals, and 8 were chemicals used for both activities.
+(Geological and Bioregional Assessment Program, 2018)(Geological and Bioregional Assessment Program, 2018)(Geological and Bioregional Assessment Program, 2018)Of the 116 chemicals identified, 9 were drilling chemicals, 99 were hydraulic fracturing chemicals, and 8 were chemicals used for both activities.
 An additional 32 proprietary chemicals (in products) were identified used for drilling and hydraulic fracturing but are not assessed further due to imitations in public disclosure of information.